The Royal Visit

 His Royal Highness the Earl of Wessex visits Soft Power Education

-On Sunday 18th September 2011 we were honoured to receive a visit from His Royal Highness The Earl of Wessex who had been in Kenya working with the international arm of the Duke of Edinburgh’s Award Scheme.
-He came to Jinja on a one day visit taking in the war memorials, Owen Falls Dam (opened by the Queen in 1947) and then Soft Power Education.
+In September 2011, we were honoured to receive a visit from His Royal Highness Prince Edward, The Earl of Wessex who had been in Kenya working with the international arm of the Duke of Edinburgh Award Scheme.
+HRH came to Jinja on a one-day visit taking in war memorials, Owens Falls Dam which was opened by Queen Elizabeth II in 1947, and finally our Amagezi Education Centre!

 SPE Celebrates 10 Years

 On Saturday 7th November 2009, Soft Power Education celebrated 10 years of working in Uganda and over 400 community members came to help us celebrate at the Amagezi Education Centre.
 Volunteers and staff alike had worked hard to prepare the site with a fresh coat of paint to the buildings, lots of weeding and an early start!

 We would like to say a huge thank you to everyone who helped with the organisation both before and on the day, we would not have been able to do it without you all.
 Here’s to the next 10 years!

 Our Murchison Memories Exhibition aims to highlight social, historical and cultural attributes that impact current conservation issues.
 Through photographs, artefacts, stories and contemporary art the exhibition is designed to allow local school children and overseas visitors alike to learn more about conservation and the challenges both the national park and its surrounding communities face.